ioccc-src/winner/1990/stig/README.md

 	make all

-NOTE: that's not a typo but one can also do:
+NOTE: that's not a typo or mistake but one can also do:

 	./o